Skip to product information

 Origin/Distribution: Along the east coast of North America from northern Quebec south to Georgia and Alabama, introduced in parts of Europe, native to Maine

-Habitat: associated with Balsam fir, Abies balsam, and Jack Pine, Pinus banksiana
+Habitat: Associated with Balsam fir, Abies balsam, and Jack Pine, Pinus banksiana in open woodland situations.

 Image credits: Wikimedia Commons